Cycle holonomy captures higher-order compatibility constraints in remote synchronization: Introduction

-For constant phase lag $\alpha$ on cycle-based motifs, the relevant motif-level control parameter is an effective holonomy-induced mismatch determined by the phase accumulation along competing paths.
-For an $\ell$-cycle substructure, this yields an effective phase mismatch $(\ell - 2) \alpha \pmod{2\pi}$.
-We show that spectral rearrangements occur when $(\ell - 2) \alpha \pmod{2\pi}$ crosses $\pi$, giving the explicit threshold $(\ell-2)\alpha_c = \pi$.
-This predicts the stability boundary of phase-locked states and matches the critical value reported for remote synchronization motifs.
-In particular, for a 5-cycle substructure we obtain $\alpha_c = \pi /3$, recovering the transition reported in \cite{nicosia2013remote}.
+For a constant phase lag $\alpha$ on cycle-based motifs, the relevant cycle-level quantity is the effective mismatch $h(\alpha)$ generated by phase accumulation along competing paths.
+For an $\ell$-cycle substructure, this mismatch is given by $h(\alpha)=(\ell-2)\alpha \pmod{2\pi}$, as we will show later.
+For an isolated cycle, the two lowest twisted spectral branches become degenerate when the mismatch reaches the maximally frustrated value $h(\alpha_\pi)=\pi$, which gives $(\ell-2)\alpha_\pi=\pi$.
+This condition identifies the point at which the competing paths are maximally incompatible and provides a spectral marker against which reorganizations of the phase-locked dynamics can be compared.
+For a $5$-cycle substructure, it yields $\alpha_\pi=\pi/3$, close to the characteristic value previously associated with the remote synchronization transition in Ref.~\cite{nicosia2013remote}, but here identified as the point of maximal path incompatibility rather than a stability boundary.

 In short, we show how higher-order dynamical constraints can arise on ordinary graphs once the coupling carries a gauge structure.
-In this setting, cycle holonomy is the relevant gauge-invariant obstruction, and the low-lying spectrum of the twisted Laplacian links topology to dynamics.
-Remote synchronization patterns then reorganize according to an effective loop mismatch: when this mismatch crosses $\pi$ (mod $2\pi$), the lowest twisted eigenmodes (eigenvectors associated with the smallest eigenvalues) rearrange, delineating the remotely synchronized groups and signaling the loss of stability of the coherent phase-locked regime.
+In this setting, cycle holonomy is the relevant gauge-invariant obstruction, and the low-lying spectrum of the twisted Laplacian links topology to phase compatibility.
+Remote synchronization patterns can then be related to an effective cycle mismatch.
+For an isolated cycle, when this mismatch reaches $\pi$, the lowest twisted eigenmodes reorganize, marking the point of maximal path incompatibility and providing a spectral reference for the reorganization of the phase-locked dynamics.